With numerous marketing KPIs to measure, learn which ones to use for each stage of the customer’s journey.

-Building your online authority is an important part of your marketing KPIs, and inbound links are a great way to measure this.
+Building your online authority is an important part of your content marketing KPIs, and inbound links are a great way to measure this.
 This figure represents the number of websites linking back to yours.

 Whether it’s a landing page or a blog post, these inbound links improve your website’s credibility and make it easier to find.
 After all, the more sites mention your page, the higher you’ll rank on search engines.

 Of course, this isn’t as simple as asking other sites to mention yours.
 You first need to create content that they find valuable.
 Only then will you become a reputable source worth linking back to.

 After establishing your brand name and making sure your content reaches your target audience, your next task is to maintain their interest.
 Unless your content gets people returning to your page, it’s safe to assume your brand isn’t creating a strong first impression.